RenardDesNeiges/CTNN_Policies_DERL/README.md

 **Done**
 * Implement a CT-RNN model
+* Implement a Liquid Time-Constant Neural network model
+* Implement saving of policies

 **Todo**
-* Implement a Liquid Time-Constant Neural network model
+* Implement evaluation code of pre-trained policies
 * Implement the PyBullet environment in place of Mujoco
-* Implement evaluation code of pre-trained policies
 * Write visualization code to output
   * videos of the experiments
   * internal state evolution of the RNNs